Reginald-Gillespie/ClickGuardian/README.md

 You can configure whether the program actually blocks clicks, how long it takes for the "Remind Me Later" button to disappear, and more.

+ClickGuardian.exe will automatically register itself to run at boot.

 **Warning:** Insert general disclaimer in legalese saying how I am not responsible for anything harmful done with this, etc.